-Master of Science in Public Policy and Management MSc (PPM)
+Master of Science in Public Policy and Management - MSc (PPM)

-The Master of Science in Public Policy and Management programme is designed for middle level manages and policy professionals who are pursuing their career in the sphere of public policy and management in the government, non-government sectors and international organizations.
-This programme is practically oriented and allowed students to develop analytical and critical thinking for understanding the theory and practice of public policy analysis and management.
-The programme is offered by the Department of Public Administration in collaboration with the Faculty of Graduate Studies.
-The M. Sc.
-(PPM) is a two-year programme consisting of 60 credits.
+The Master of Science in Public Policy and Management Program is designed for middle-level managers and policy professionals who are pursuing their careers in the sphere of public policy and management in the government, non-government sectors, and international organizations.
+The degree is practically oriented and it allows students to develop analytical and critical thinking for understanding the theory and practice of public policy analysis and management.
+The programme is offered by the Department of Public Administration, Faculty of Management Studies and Commerce.

+The MSc (PPM) is a two-year programme consisting of 60 credits (Sri Lanka Qualification Framework level 10).